vojcio/arduino-7digit-dvm/README.md

-# arduino-7digit-dvm
+# arduino 7digit dvm

 Arduino 7 digit voltmeter (DVM) with liquid crystal screen.
+24bit ADC IC: LTC2400
+4.096 precision reference: TI REF3040

 ## Installation

-TODO
+- clone git repo
+- open in Arduino SDK
+- adjust your pin configuration
+- write to arduino

 ## Usage

-TODO
+You need two buttons to interact with menu.
+First button is used to navigate up and down, second button changes the acutal value.

 ## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+Please fell free to contribute to this simple arduino project!

 ## Credits

-All changes made by Wojciech Krysmann.
+Changes to original code made by Wojciech Krysmann.

-original code written by:
+Original code written by:
 coldtears electronics
 LTC2400 code is adapted from Martin Nawrath Kunsthochschule fuer Medien Koeln